 This module will make a methodological/hermeneutical/theological study of the potential impact of Christian approaches to leadership on and within secular institutions at a time when religion is being marginalized and faith is under attack.
 It will encourage reflection on the current place of the Christian faith in the public square and will evaluate existing and emerging models of engagement between Christianity and the prevailing secular and pluralist culture of contemporary society, in e.g. business, education, and politics through the framework of business ethics and corporate social responsibility (CSR).
 The connection between personal faith and leadership in different workplace contexts, including organisations run by or on behalf of the Church, will be explored to enable participants to analyse their own leadership practice and the ethical issues that they may face.
 Potential areas of conflict, both internal and external, will be examined to illustrate this.
 How far should a leader’s personal faith influence the development of the ethos that may be felt to be desirable?
 An integral part of the module will be opportunities for reflection by the participants on their own experience of the relationship between the leadership of a secular organisation, values and personal faith.

-The module will make a methodological and hermeneutical study of contemporary management strategies for using feedback to develop and evaluate personal development plans in a variety of both faith based and secular contexts.
+The module will make a methodological and hermeneutical study of contemporary management strategies for using feedback to develop and evaluate personal development plans in a variety of both faith-based and secular contexts.
 There will be a critical study of the significance of emotional and spiritual intelligence theories for the development of self-awareness and management of self in a leadership context.
-There will be an opportunity to use one or more online questionnaires, such as Strengthfinder, and evaluate their usefulness.
-The module will provide an opportunity for students to design a feedback mechanism and personal development plan that they can test out in their context and assess.
+The module will provide an opportunity for students to design a feedback mechanism and personal development plan that they can test out in their context, and assess collaboratively as to their value.

 This module examines contemporary images and models of organisations, bringing multi-disciplinary critical insights into the emergence of organisational culture.
 The role of the leader is examined, especially through questions of power and authority and comparisons made between different approaches to ecclesiology and church organisation.
 Systems theory is used to examine organisations, including congregations: students are encouraged to reflect on their own situation and experience in the light of this.
 Contemporary approaches to organisational culture and organizational development (OD) are examined.
 The possibility of churches as learning organisations is examined, with students being encouraged to reflect on the practical implications of this.
 Differing methodological approaches to ethics are examined, with particular reference to alternative models for explaining and sustaining corporate values.